oopanuga/oopanuga.github.io/_posts/2015-7-01-object-calisthenics.md

 }
 {% endhighlight %}

-We are using chain of responsibility pattern to encapsulate different behaviour.
-Every behaviour is encapsulated in a handler class with a given execution order.
-Every handler implements the same interface and it will try to manage the request in its own way.
-If it can't handle, it delegates to the next handler.
-From the BlogPublisher point of view, it doesn't know anything about the different handler, it only knows how to delegate.
+In this case, in order to meet the **No Else rule** we have introduced a pattern.
+Maybe it was too much for this simple example, but normally the magnitude of the problem is not that small.

+In those terrible cases with methods with 9 *if branches*, using this rule, not only produces a more elegant and explicit  code, but also promotes a more maintainable code.
-If you see in order to meet the *No else rule* we introduced a pattern.
-Maybe it was too much for this simple example, but can you imagine this being applied to bigger cases?
-Not only the code becomes more elegant and explicit, we also get the advantage that if we need to introduce another type of publisher, we don't need to modify the the BlogPublisher, it is as easy as introducing another implementation of the *IPostPublisher* interface.
+In our case if in the future we have another type of *Publisher*, we won't need to modify the *BlogPublisher*, it will be as easy as introducing another implementation of the *IPostPublisher* interface.
+Our code will be **Open for Extension - Closed for Modification**

 ## 3. Wrap All Primitives And Strings